 Different people prefer different modes of communication.
 If you try to contact your professor by email but without success, consider stopping by his or her office or phoning.
 It is your responsibility to speak with the professor in a way that matches the professor's preference.

 You do not always have to accept the accommodation options presented to you by the course instructor.
 Professors will often propose ideas that have worked in the past or ideas they think will work with the nature of the class; however, if you are not comfortable with the location of a testing site, how the professor wants to provide you with extra time, etc., you should discuss your concerns with the professor.
-If these discussions do not lead to satisfactory results, speak with the Office of Disability Services.
+If these discussions do not lead to satisfactory results, speak with the Center for Accessibility and Disability Resources.
 The coordinator will determine if the accommodations presented to you by the professor are reasonable and appropriate.
 If the coordinator feels the professor is offering a reasonable option, then you will need to use that accommodation or arrangement.
 If deemed unreasonable, a plan will be created for how to resolve the issue.

 Accommodations are valid for the duration of the current academic year.
-If you wish to renew your academic accommodation it is your responsibility to get in contact with the coordinator to make sure if your academic accommodation can be renewed for the next academic year, which can often be handled through email without a personal visit with the coordinator.
+If you wish to renew your academic accommodation it is your responsibility to get in contact with the coordinator to make sure your academic accommodation can be renewed for the next academic year, which can often be handled through email without a personal visit with the coordinator.
 The renewal is not done automatically.